-O MARY! as Jesus was born to thee in thy first Nativity of the flesh, so we have been born of thee in thy second Nativity of the spirit.
+O Mary! as Jesus was born to thee in thy first Nativity of the flesh, so we have been born of thee in thy second Nativity of the spirit.
 Thus thou didst beget us into a new world of spiritual relationship with God as our Father, Jesus as our Brother, and thou as our Mother!
-If a mother can never forget the child of her womb, then, Mary, thou shalt never forget us.
+If a Mother can never forget the child of her womb, then, Mary, thou shalt never forget us.
 As thou wert Co-Redemptrix in the acquisition of the graces of eternal life, be thou also our Co-Mediatrix in their dispensation.
-Nothing is impossible for thee, because thou art the Mother of Him who can do all things.
+Nothing is impossible for thee, because thou art the Mother of Him Who can do all things.
 If thy Son did not refuse thy request at the banquet of Cana, He will not refuse it at the celestial banquet where thou art crowned as Queen of Angels and Saints.
-Intercede therefore to thy Divine Son, that
+Intercede, therefore, to thy Divine Son that He may change the waters of my weakness into the wine of thy strength.
+Mary, thou art the Refuge of Sinners!
+Pray for us now prostrate at the foot of the Cross.
+Holy Mary, Mother of God, pray for us sinners now and at the hour of our death.
+Amen.